 Simplifying Her Finances

 Since she opened an account this past January, O’Toole has had no regrets.
-“Radius has delivered what it promised—and then some,” she says.
+“LendingClub has delivered what it promised—and then some,” she says.
 For starters, she’s been able to skip weekly trips to the one bank in town to deposit her paychecks.
 She can now conveniently photograph her paycheck and deposit it using her smartphone.

-Plus, she’s been able to take advantage of some of the tools Radius Bank offers its customers to help understand their spending and saving habits.
+Plus, she’s been able to take advantage of some of the tools LendingClub Bank offers its customers to help understand their spending and saving habits.
 For instance, through its PFM, or personal financial management platform, O’Toole has linked to external accounts to all her debit and credit cards, retirement and investment accounts and any debt.

 She’s been able to track her spending, calculate her net worth, pay off any debt and analyze trends over time.
-Radius Bank’s PFM also features handy ways to visualize her net worth, and spending and saving habits.
+LendingClub Bank’s PFM also features handy ways to visualize her net worth, and spending and saving habits.

 Keeping It Simple